 This family-friendly Vermont resort caters to every age.
-Adults won’t run out of runs to explore (there are 78 trails to try).
-And kids will love unwinding after a long day of skiing or snowboarding with some hot chocolate at a nightly bonfire.
-Don't mkiss the torchlight parade and fireworks on Thursday nights.
-Parents can enjoy some adults-only time while their kids go crazy during the Kids' Night Out program (but with pizza, laser tag, ice cream and more, adults may be tempted to sneak in on the fun).
+Adults won't run out of terrain to explore (there are 78 trails spread across three big mountains), and kids will love unwinding after a long day of skiing or snowboarding with some hot chocolate at the nightly bonfire.
+Don't miss the fireworks every Thursday night or glow tubing (night sledding under LED lights) on Tuesdays.
+Parents can enjoy some adults-only time while their kids enjoy the nearby nightly entertainment.

 Find it: Smugglers' Notch Resort, 4323 Vermont Route 108 South, Jeffersonville, VT

-Adults can test their skills on more than 3,000 acres of terrain that is mostly for intermediate or expert level skiers.
-But while the grown ups are hurtling down the mountain, kids have plenty to do to keep themselves entertained.
-Check the daily Kidtopia schedule for everything from cookie time to a meet and greet with the avalanche dog team to learning the basics of cross-country skiing.
+Adults can test their skills on more than 3,000 acres of terrain (and 128 trails) that is primarily for intermediate or expert level skiers.
+But while the grown-ups are gliding down the mountain, kids can take to ice skating, tubing, and the world's largest snow fort atop Dercum Mountain.

 Find it: Keystone Resort, 100 Dercum Square, Keystone, CO

-One of the biggest concerns when it comes to planning a family ski vacation is cost, and this mountain resort has you covered: kids 12 and under are eligible for free lift tickets with the purchase of a 5-or-more day adult lift ticket.
-Besides the over 2,900 acres of terrain, families will love the Kids’ Vacation Center, which is ideal for younger children learning to ski or snowboard.
-And after a long day of hitting the slopes, everyone in the family will enjoy the Old Town Hot Springs, complete with two 230-foot water slides.
+One of the biggest concerns when it comes to planning a family ski vacation is cost, and this mountain resort has you covered.
+At Steamboat, kids 12 and under ski free if their guardian buys a 5-day (or more) lift ticket package.
+Besides the more than 2,900 acres of terrain, families will love the Snowsports Ski School and Kids Vacation Center, which get kids on the slopes.
+After a long day on the mountain, everyone in the family will enjoy a visit to Old Town Hot Springs, which has two 230-foot water slides.

 Find it: Steamboat, 2305 Mt.
 Werner Circle, Steamboat Springs, CO